about

 How can my company get more involved?

-NICET encourages companies to support volunteer SMEs by providing the time off from work to attend in-person workshops and virtual meetings, assisting with the travel costs associated with in-person workshops, etc. In some cases, companies have hosted NICET test development workshops, arranging for meeting spaces, Internet connectivity, meals, and discounted hotel rates for traveling SMEs.
-While NICET greatly appreciates organizations that support our volunteer SMEs, we cannot provide specific financial incentives to those companies as it risks a conflict of interest.
+NICET encourages companies to support volunteer SMEs by providing them with time off from work to attend in-person workshops and virtual meetings, assisting with the travel costs associated with in-person workshops, etc. While NICET greatly appreciates organizations that support our volunteer SMEs, we cannot provide specific financial incentives to those companies as it risks a conflict of interest.

-What kind of volunteer opportunities exist?
+What kinds of volunteer opportunities exist?
 What will I be signing up for?

-Volunteer activities vary according to two important factors: (1) the volunteer group which you serve, and (2) the program's stage in the development or maintenance cycle.
-Here are just a few samples of volunteer activities:
+Volunteer activities vary according to two important factors: (1) the volunteer group with which you serve; and (2) the program's stage in the development and/or maintenance cycle.
+Here are just a few examples of volunteer activities:

-• Practice analysis development: SMEs analyze the practice area's job tasks to identify content to be covered by the exam.
+• Job Task Analysis: SMEs analyze the practice area's job tasks to identify content to be covered by the exam.

 • Assessment Design: SMEs lay out the test content and determine the program's experience criteria.

-• Item development: SMEs write test questions and develop any related photos/illustrations and other graphics.
+• Item Development: SMEs write test questions and develop any related exhibits and other graphics.

-If none of these FAQs answered your question, please e-mail NICET or search again.
-Questions related to your personal progress toward meeting a certification requirement must be directed to NICET by telephone.
-Please call 888-476-4238 or 703-548-1518.
+Questions related to your personal progress toward meeting a certification requirement must be directed to NICET by telephone or by email.
+Please call 888-476-4238 or 703-548-1518, or email evaluations@nicet.org.

 Back to FAQ Menu